FREQUENTLY ASKED QUESTIONS

 Where can I get a pen repaired?
 We have a small list of recommendations.
 (If you have a recommendation to add to the list, please share!)
 You can also ask advice from your fellow club members at meetings or via our very active Facebook group.

-I’m not into fountain pens; I’m into [this other type of pen or this type of stationery or another thing that writes or literally anything that has to do with making marks on a flat surface]...
+I’m not into fountain pens; I’m into [this other type of pen or this type of stationery or another thing that writes or literally anything that has to do with making marks on a flat surface...]
 That’s great!
 Bring it to a meeting!
-It’s likely someone else will be curious about it and happy to chat with you about it.
+It’s likely someone else will be curious about it and be happy to chat with you about it.
 We’re “pen club” not “fountain pen club.”
 Some of our members love rollerballs and others love mechanical pencils.
 Many of us have very strong opinions about paper.
 There was a meeting where some attendees spent a long time discussing the different smells of ink.
 The pen world is vast; you are welcome to explore it with us.

 Can I sell you my pens?
 We’re not specifically a forum for selling, but the West Side meetings (in Lake Forest Park) do feature a sell/swap table in addition to a free table.
 Members often sell to and trade directly with one another.
-And there’s always eBay and Reddit’s very active Pen_Swap forum.
+Plus, there’s eBay and Reddit’s very active Pen_Swap forum.
 (SPC is not affiliated with either website.)